What’s on in Sydney in December 2022

 December in Sydney signals the start of Summer.
 Days are long and warm with perfect swimming weather.
-Afternoon storms are not uncommon and while you might see more rainy days than you would like, it’s not cold and rain rarely falls for more than a couple of hours.
+Afternoon storms are not uncommon, and while you might see more rainy days than you would like, it’s not cold, and rain rarely falls for more than a couple of hours.

-Restaurants and bars are busy with Christmas celebrations and the latter half of the month sees the beginning of the 6-week summer school holidays making shopping centres and attractions much busier.
+Restaurants and bars are busy with Christmas celebrations and the latter half of the month sees the beginning of the 6-week summer school holidays, making shopping centres and attractions much busier.

 Average Temperatures: 25.8 – 18.6°C (64-79°F) While each year varies the last December saw eleven days of rain.

 New events and updated content are added to these pages as it becomes available.
 If you would like to add your event to Sydney Expert, please complete this form.

 - Major Annual Events